 3.3.4 Horizontal Directional Drilling (HDD)

-Horizontal Directional Drilling (HDD) is done by the drilling or boring pipeline underneath a crossing. resulting in the pipeline emerging at a target point at the opposite of the crossing.
-Large areas of land on either side is necessary to accommodate the equipment, drilling fluid management, and the laydown areas for the pipeline.
-A pilot hole is usually drilled and then enlarged to accommodate the actual pipe.
-Once the drilling operator is satisfied a “pulling” head is attached to the drill and the pipeline is then pulled through the tunnel.
-This method of crossings can be utilized for long crossings such as rivers or where multiple crossings are required, and trenching becomes infeasible.
+Horizontal Directional Drilling (HDD) is done by drilling or boring a pipeline underneath a crossing.
+This results in the pipeline emerging at a target point opposite the crossing.
+Large areas of land on either side are necessary to accommodate the equipment, drilling fluid management, and the laydown areas for the pipeline.
+A pilot hole is usually drilled and enlarged to accommodate the pipe.
+Once the drilling operator is satisfied, a “pulling” head is at”ached t” the drill, and the pipeline is pulled through the tunnel.
+This method of crossing can be utilised in crossings such as rivers or where multiple crossings are required, and trenching becomes infeasible.
 Figure 4 represents the operational procedure for an HDD crossing.

 Figure 4: Horizontal Directional Drilling Schematic